IonicDev/tutorials/README.md

 This repository is used in conjunction with [Machina Tutorials](https://dev.ionic.com/tutorials) where there are explanations for each tutorial.
 A learning order is suggested there.

-The tutorials are in C++, C#, Java, Javascript, and Python.
+The tutorials are in C++, C#, Java, JavaScript, and Python.
 Tutorials are first organized by languages and then by complexity.
 There are two tutorial levels: sdk-basics, and sdk-advanced.
 Not all tutorials are available all languages.